Fire and rescue services

 Ask your bank if your cards will work in Oman.

 If you're in Oman on a visit visa, you should hold an International Driving Permit (IDP).
 Your IDP should be endorsed by the Oman road authorities.
-This is usually be done at the rental car company at the airport.
+This is usually done at the rental car company at the airport.

 Safety hazards include: